Wheeler Heights

 The level of residential development activity in Wheeler Heights is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Wheeler Heights has received approximately 6 dwellings' worth of development approval annually over the past 5 financial years, totalling around 30 homes.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Wheeler Heights has received approximately 6 dwellings' development approval annually over the past 5 financial years, totalling an estimated 30 homes.
 In FY26 so far, 1 approval has been recorded.
-This area has experienced population decline, suggesting new supply has likely kept pace with demand, offering buyers good choice while new properties are constructed at an average value of $717,000, indicating a focus on the premium segment.
+Wheeler Heights' population decline suggests new supply has likely kept pace with demand, offering good choice to buyers.

-Compared to Greater Sydney, Wheeler Heights shows around 64% of the construction activity per person and ranks among the 7th percentile nationally, suggesting limited buyer options but strengthening demand for established homes.
+The average construction value of new properties is $717,000, indicating a focus on the premium segment with upmarket properties.
+Compared to Greater Sydney, Wheeler Heights shows approximately 64% of the construction activity per person, placing it among the 7th percentile nationally, suggesting somewhat limited buyer options while strengthening demand for established homes.
 This level is below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent development has been exclusively townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This marks a significant change from the current housing mix of 91.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands.
-Wheeler Heights shows around 3099 people per approval, indicating a mature, established area with stable or declining population projections, suggesting reduced housing demand pressures that could benefit potential buyers.
+Recent development has been entirely comprised of townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers, marking a considerable change from the current housing mix (currently 91.0% houses), likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+Wheeler Heights shows around 3099 people per approval, indicating a mature, established area with population projections suggesting stability or decline, which should reduce housing demand pressures and benefit potential buyers.

 With population projections showing stability or decline, Wheeler Heights should see reduced housing demand pressures, benefiting potential buyers.